telerik/blazor-docs/components/grid/templates/filter.md

 You can find more examples in the [Live Demo: Custom Filter Menu](https://demos.telerik.com/blazor-ui/grid/custom-filter-menu) that is available in your local installation under the `demos` folder.

+For an example with the CheckboxList Filter, see the [Custom Data]({%slug grid-checklist-filter%}#custom-data) section in its article.

 >caption Custom Filter Menu Template - Multiple Checkboxes

+>tip The grid can create a checkbox filter for you, see the [CheckBoxList Filtering]({%slug grid-checklist-filter%}) article.

 ````CSHTML
 @using Telerik.DataSource